Creating a legacy

 Common DAF providers in our region include:

 Gifts of real estate and other property can benefit the museum and provide you flexibility with your estate and retirement planning.
 Real estate and personal property may be used for an outright gift or to establish a life income arrangement or bequest.
 Gifts of real estate can include commercial or residential property, open land, farms, and condominiums.
-Other gifts can include stock in privately held companies, partnership interests, and personal property such as artwork, antiques, and collectibles.
+Other gifts can include partnership interests and personal property such as artwork, antiques, and collectibles.
 The tax benefits to you depend on the form of the gift and your individual circumstances.

 Leave a legacy for all to see.
 Items from benches to full buildings may be named in honor of a special person, family, or organization.

 We have continued our support for the Museum of Idaho with a qualified charitable distribution (QCD) from an IRA because it’s a win-win.
 The MOI receives money to achieve its goals that we also believe in; and we save money on taxes because the benefits of a QCD are now even better than itemizing the donation.
 And it’s easy.
 The QCD counts as a RMD, reduces adjusted gross income, and allows the full standard deduction.